Coronavirus job retention scheme: Get the details right

 Who can claim?

 All employers can benefit from the scheme, even owner-managed businesses.
 On 17 April Rishi Sunak, Chancellor of the Exchequer announced that CJRS grants would be available to pay furloughed employees until the end of June.
-This extension is widely understood to be put in place to avoid businesses having to start redundancy processes to take effect from the end of May.
+On 29 May the Channcellor announced that a more flexible version of CJRS would apply from 1 July to 31 Ocoober 2020.

 The government wants the support to be as inclusive as possible.
 There is no conditionality related to having sufficient funds which for example have been applied to the business interruption loans.
 However, the employer must have set up a PAYE scheme before 19 March 2020, enrolled for PAYE online and have a UK bank account.